shawnhuyiwen/pulse/docs/Methodology/BloodChemistryMethodology.md

 @insert ./test_results/tables/BloodChemistryValidationTable.md

-Overall, the engine meets validation, with 37 of the 44 validation parameters having less than a 10% error when compared to published values.
-An additional two parameters have less than a 30% error.
-The parameters with greater than 30% error are all related to carbon dioxide saturation and binding in the blood stream.
-A detailed explanation of how these values are calculated can be found @ref bloodchemistry-approach "above", with additional information in @ref tissue-diffusion "Tissue".
-This binding calculation will be reviewed to correct errors in the future.
+Overall, the engine meets validation, with all but two of the validation parameters having less than a 10% error when compared to published values.
+Only one parameter has an error greater than than 30%.

 Validation - Conditions and Actions
 -----------------------